The Workhorse Runner Is Back. Here's Why You Should Ignore Him.

 Hero-RB: Your Path to Drafting Sanity

-This path finds you drafting your RB1 in Round 1 or 2 and then waiting several rounds to address the position further.
+Hero-RB means drafting your RB1 in Round 1 or 2, then waiting several rounds before addressing the position again.

-For this year, you might use a Round 1 pick on Bijan Robinson and then wait until Round 6 to take Isiah Pacheco.
+For this year, you might use a Round 1 pick on Bijan Robinson and then wait until Round 6 to take D’Andre Swift.

 Double Hero-RB: A Smart Bet on Early Value

-The Double Hero-RB strategy allows you to fortify RB with a pair of studs before filling out the rest of your lineup.
-That could mean following your Round 1 Bijan Robinson selection this year with Jonathan Taylor in Round 2.
+Double Hero-RB lets you lock in a pair of stud backs before filling out the rest of your lineup.
+This year, that could mean opening with Christian McCaffrey in Round 1 and Chase Brown in Round 2.

-The idea here is to nail down two every-week starters early.
-So you’d follow that pair by waiting until much later to grab insurance options at the position (think Round 8 or later).
+The goal is to lock down two every-week starters early, then wait until much later for insurance at the position.
+Think Round 8 or later.

 Follow the Value, Not the Script